andrerizzo/complete_project/README.md

 # Complete Project

 ### Objective:
-Practice some steps from the ML process.
+Practice some steps of the ML process.

 ### ML Details:
-Supervised Model
+- Supervised learning
+- Multi-class classification

 ### Important notes:
 - For the EDA and feature selection I'm using R.